AlexsLemonade/reproducible-research/instructor_notes/08_script-content-organization.md

 * Examine the structure of provided shell scripts
 * Run R scripts with arguments from the command line, including the use of `--help`
-* Render Rmarkdown documents/notebooks on the command line
+* Render R Markdown documents/notebooks on the command line
 * Understand how shell scripts can be used to automate multi-step analyses
 * Recognize some limitations of shell scripting to automate analyses